Pike's Peak gold rush: Initial boom

 The first decade of the boom was largely concentrated along the South Platte River at the base of the Rocky Mountains, in the canyon of Clear Creek in the mountains west of Golden City, at Breckenridge and in South Park at Como, Fairplay, and Alma.
 By 1860, Denver City, Golden City, and Boulder City were substantial towns that served the mines.
 Rapid population growth led to the creation of the Colorado Territory in 1861.

-The Pike's Peak Gold Rush sent many Americans into a frenzy, prompting them to pack up their belongings and head to Colorado.
+The Pike's Peak gold rush sent many Americans into a frenzy, prompting them to pack up their belongings and head to Colorado.
 This initial boom influenced people to begin falsifying information, often sending people out to the west without any proof of a true presence of gold.
 As early as the spring of 1859, people raced to the Pike's Peak country.
 Some even dared to go out in the winter of 1858 to try to get a head start, only to realize that they would have to wait until the snow melted to begin mining.

 Free gold

 Hardrock mining boomed for a few years, but then declined in the mid-1860s as the miners exhausted the shallow parts of the veins that contained free gold, and found that their amalgamation mills could not recover gold from the deeper sulfide ores.
-Colorado produced 150,000 ounces of gold in 1861 and 225,000 troy ounces in 1862.
+Colorado produced 150,000 troy ounces of gold in 1861 and 225,000 troy ounces in 1862.
 This led Congress to establish the Denver Mint.
 Cumulative Colorado production by 1865 was 1.25 million ounces, of which sixty percent was placer gold.